openforcefield/open-forcefield-tools/README.md

 Some examples:
 * `FlowCalorimetry` for `HeatCapacity` or `ExcessMolarEnthalpy`
 * `VibratingTubeMethod` for `MassDensity`
-* `MolecularSimulation`, where `MolecularSimulation` is an object which contains all the necessary information to generate the physical property given a model (exact enumeration of information TBD).
+* `MolecularSimulation`, where `MolecularSimulation` is an class which contains all the necessary information to generate the physical property given a model (exact enumeration of information TBD).
 It does not include the parameters for the model.

 #### Physical property measurements